apple/turicreate/INSTALL_ISSUES.md

 `ModuleNotFoundError: No module named 'turicreate'` with Jupyter Notebook This is for Ubuntu>= 17.10.
 If you're using another distro, your command will be slightly different according to your package manager.

-sudo apt update
+For python2:
-sudo apt remove virtualenv python jupyter sudo apt install -y libstdc++6 python-setuptools libgconf-2-4 sudo apt install python-pip python3-pip sudo pip install virtualenv notebook jupyter sudo pip3 install virtualenv notebook jupyter cd $HOME virtualenv venv cd venv/
+sudo apt install python-pip python-setuptools sudo pip install virtualenv notebook jupyter cd $HOME virtualenv venv cd venv/